Hum Tum Pe Marte Hain

 Hum Tum Pe Marte Hain is a 1999 Indian Hindi-language romantic comedy film directed by Nabh Kumar 'Raju'.
 The music for the movie was composed by Uttam Singh, with lyrics by Anand Bakshi.
-The film was produced by Cheetah Yajnees Shetty.
+The movie was shot in Manipal and Udupi, Karnataka.
+The film was a box office failure.

 Plot

 The story of the film revolves around two neighboring families.
 One family is headed by Sethji and the other by Devyani.
 Rahul is Sethji's son.
 He has just returned to his native town after completing his studies.
 Radhika, is Devyani's sister-in-law, recently arrived from the village.
+Sethji considers Radhika his lucky charm, as whenever he sees her, he either wins the chess game with his brother or something auspicious takes place.
 Radhika and Rahul, predictably, fall in love.
-Devyani is impressed with her business associate, Dhananjay.
+Devyani is impressed with her business associate, Dhananjay, who makes iconic entry from helicopter with background music "down down diki diki down".
 She is also aware of Rahul and Radhika's clandestine meetings, so she offers Radhika's hand in marriage to Dhananjay, who delightedly accepts.
-Rahul has to prove his love to Dhananjay and Devyani.
-The movie was shot in Manipal Udupi, Karnataka.
+Rahul has to prove his love to Devyani.